What is REDCap?

 Is REDCap right for my project?

 REDCap is research database first and a survey tool second.
-Its survey functionality is certainly very sophisticated, but REDCap offers much more: data capture can be via data entry form as well as survey; multiple instruments can be linked together; a scheduling module enables longitudinal data collection; validation functions and event logging support data quality and integrity; and advanced features are available, such as an API that can be used to interact programmatically with other services.
+Data capture can be via data entry form as well as survey; multiple instruments can be linked together; a scheduling module enables longitudinal data collection; validation functions and event logging support data quality and integrity; and advanced features are available, such as an API that can be used to interact programmatically with other services.
 REDCap also provides a secure collaborative environment that allows flexible configuration of users’ permissions to view, edit and export data.

-Because REDCap is designed to be a secure managed environment, suitable for the processing of high-risk identifiable information, user accounts and projects must be requested and approved, and approval is required to move a project from development to production (i.e. into live data collection mode).
-Before a research project is approved to begin data collection, evidence of approval by a Research Ethics Committee must be provided; additionally, student projects must be authorised by the student's supervisor or tutor.
+REDCap is designed to be a secure environment, suitable for the management of identifiable information under institutional oversight.
+For this reason user accounts and projects must be requested and approved, and approval is required to move a project from development to production (i.e. into live data collection mode).

-If you only require a survey tool, other solutions might be more suitable, such as Jisc Online Surveys or Microsoft Forms.
-Visit our Online survey tools web page to find out more.
+If you only require a survey tool, and your requirements are not complex, other solutions may be more suitable, such as Jisc Online Surveys or Microsoft Forms.
+Find out more about online survey tools available through the University.